 In 1986, with funding from the-then Employment and Immigration Canada, the agency initiated a 10 month “Youth Worker” training program.
 This program was funded for five years, and became the foundation for Malaspina University-College’s (now Vancouver Island University) Child and Youth Care diploma program.
 During its existence with the agency, the program trained over 60 child and youth care workers, many of whom continue to work in the community.
 It also reinforced the Association’s commitment to a professional child and youth care practice.

-In 1987, a federally-funded Work Orientation Workshop (WOW) project was developed.
+In 1987, a federally-funded Work Orientation Workshop project was developed.
 The aim of this program was to assist 15 to 18 year olds who were out of school, or at risk of leaving school, to acquire life skills and personal focus which would enable them to successfully pursue educational plans.

 In 1995, NYSA developed a community-based, multi-service One – Stop Youth Centre.
 The centre was initiated at the request of an ad-hoc group of youth-serving agencies and youth.
 The development of the centre required the coordination of a number of stakeholders in the community.
-The strong relationships forged through this process have continued into the present and the One – Stop centre evolved into an integral part of the service to youth in Nanaimo for many years.

 The Association continued its work in housing with a coalition of community organizations to develop a subsidized youth housing project.
 In 1999, a twenty-two unit complex was opened at 1001 Waddington Road to house 15 to 19 year-old youth, primarily those in the care of the Ministry of Child and Family Development.
-This building also houses NYSA’s Supportive Living Program which responds to the need for supportive assistance for at-risk youth in the Nanaimo region.
+This building also houses NYSA’s Supportive Living Program which responds to the need for supportive outreach for at-risk youth in the Nanaimo region.

 Also in the 1990s, the Association offered training opportunities for adults, including comprehensive peer-helper and youth centre volunteer training programs.
-The Association’s programs are used by a range of local public and private post¬secondary training institutions for practicum placements for their students.
+The Association’s programs are still used by a range of local public and private post¬secondary training institutions for practicum placements for their students.

 Strong linkages with the business community have been developed through job development and work placement programs, community development projects, memberships on the Nanaimo Chamber of Commerce and the Nanaimo City Centre Association.
 A network of businesses continue to turn to the Association when looking for youth to fill job vacancies, and NYSA is viewed as a resource in assisting community groups to address youth issues.

 BladeRunners is a life skills, job development and coaching, and wage subsidy program intended to provide employment disadvantaged individuals, particularly youth 17 to 25 years, with work experience and training.
 The program commenced in March 1996, and provided options in the construction trades through work experience on specific construction projects.
-This program was initiated by NYSA and became the successful model for the provincial government’s ACCESS BladeRunners program.

 Our acronym NYSA is pronounced “en-why-ess-eh” so as not to be confused with a business in Nanaimo called NISA.

-NYSA Vision: An environment that encourages and empowers youth to reach their fullest potential.
+Cultivate an environment that encourages and empowers youth to reach their fullest potential.

-NYSA Mission: Develop and maintain a community that provides youth with meaningful connections and integrated opportunities for learning, development and independence.
+Develop and maintain a community that provides youth with meaningful connections and integrated opportunities for learning, development and independence.